Star Stories, part 6: Parallel Paths (Warriors That Dwell the Earth and the Sky)

 - My personal song to Lynx

-~~ MISHI-BIZHIW WHO LIVES UNDERNEATH THE WATER ~~
+~~ MISHI-BIZHIW WHO LIVES UNDER THE EARTH AND THE WATERS ~~

-Mishibizhiw, the Great Lynx, besides being a Star Traveler, is one of the main aadizookanag (story grandfathers) associated with the water realm, and revered by the Anishinaabeg and Ininiwak (Cree) as one whose long, slashing tail controls the moods of the Lakes and as a (potentially) dangerous guard of rapids and swift or troubled waters.
-These Anaamakamig Aadizookaanag (Underworld Beings) are often depicted with copper horns, symbols of great power, and with palmed paws that enable them to swim fast, and their backs and long tails are covered with scales, often made of pure copper as well, which is a sacred metal in our culture.
+This means that nowadays Mishibizhiw, the Great Lynx, besides being a Star Traveler, is regarded as one of the main aadizookanag (story grandfathers) associated with the water realm, and revered by the Anishinaabeg and Ininewak (Cree) as one whose long, slashing tail controls the moods of the Lakes and as a (potentially) dangerous guard of rapids and swift or troubled waters.
+This Anaamakamig Aadizookaan (Underworld Being) is often depicted with copper horns, symbols of great power, and with palmed paws that enable him to swim fast, and his back and long tail is covered with scales, often made of pure copper as well, which is a sacred metal in our culture.

 ~~ GUARDIAN OF THE SACRED COPPER ~~

-Mishibizhiw is known among our Peoples for guarding the vast amounts of zhooniyaa (silver) and ozaawaabiko-zhooniyaa (copper, literally: brown silver) in Gichigami, Lake Superior.
+Today, Nambizhiw, or Mishibizhiw as he is called nowadays, is known among our Peoples for guarding the vast amounts of zhooniyaa (silver) and ozaawaabiko-zhooniyaa (copper, literally: brown silver) in Gichigami, Lake Superior.
 Native peoples mined silver and copper ore long before the arrival of Mooniyaag (Europeans) to Gichigamiin.
 Later, during the 17th century, missionaries arrived in the Great Lakes Region.
 By that time, swiping copper from the region was extremely taboo and forbidden by the Ojibweg.
-It was even worse to take it from Mishibizhiw's home, Michipicoten Island; this was considered to be stealing from the Great Underwater Lynx himself.
+It was even worse to take it from Mishibizhiw's home, Mishibikwadin-minis (Michipicoten Island); this was considered to be stealing from the Great Underground Lynx himself.

 Like most other aadizookanag and manidoog (spirits), Mishibizhiw has the power to very abruptly shapeshift into various animal forms and into natural phenomena like, for instance, sudden strong winds, or fog, or whirlpools.
 Many aadizookanan (sacred stories) of the Ojibweg describe Mishibizhiw, whose stylized representations are to be found on rock paintings and petroglyphs in hidden places throughout the Great Lakes area, as a metaphorical interpretation of a giigoonh, or fish being – and as such closely related to sturgeons and trout-, as well as a prominent aadizookaan, or patron, of healing and knowledge of medicinal herbs.
 Mishibizhiwag have often been associated with drowning and floods and evil medicine as well as with good medicine, and healing.
 Mishibizhiw is also said to aid those who seek to cross dangerous water, provided that a suitable offer is made.

 Some Anishinaabeg and Ininewak, particularly medicine men who seek to be granted the power from mishibizhiw to enter the sacred rocks, still leave offerings like asemaa (tobacco), clothing, and bundles of colored sticks.
-The rock painting shown in the above video recounts the daring four days crossing of eastern Lake Superior in the ealy 1600s by a fleet of war canoes, according to Midewiwin tradition led by an Ojibwe warrior and Mide (Medicine Man) named Ma’iingan (Wolf), with the blessing of Mishibizhiw.
+The rock painting shown in the above video partially recounts the daring four days crossing of eastern Lake Superior in the early 1600s by a fleet of war canoes, according to Midewiwin tradition led by an Ojibwe warrior and Mide (Medicine Man) named Ma’iingan (Wolf), with the blessing of Anaamakamig Bizhiw, or Mishibizhiw - who, back in those days, was regarded as the Great Lynx of the Night, or Underworld.

 See the Fisher Star Creations website for details of the above wedding ring set.